 Drug and alcohol treatment programs provide much-needed help to thousands of people seeking recovery each year.
 People of all ages and from all backgrounds struggle with addiction.
-Through treatment, they finally gain the help they need to overcome their addictions and enjoy better lives.
+Through drug rehab, they finally gain the help they need to overcome their addictions and enjoy better lives.

 What is Drug and Alcohol Treatment?